 It's a fact that the local authorities here in Spain are a little strapped for cash due to the financial crisis.
 This means that the police will undoubtedly look for any excuse to fine you for even the smallest of driving related infractions.

 Read our brief guide below where we attempt to answer some of the most common traffic fine related questions.
+You may want to share, bookmark or save this page for future reference in case you receive a fine.

 What Can You Receive Fines For?